Fertility testing: Ovulation prediction kit

 Urinary ovulation prediction kits are typically found over-the-counter and there are many brands to choose from.
 This test measures the amount of luteinizing hormone, a hormone that increases just before ovulation, that is in the urine.
 Before ovulation, the luteinizing hormone levels dramatically increase; this is known as the "LH surge".
 This test can recognize the LH surge about 1-1.5 days prior to ovulation.
 Additionally, some ovulation prediction kits detect estrone-3-glucuronide.
 This is a breakdown product of estrogen and will have increased levels in the urine around the time of ovulation.
 This test is able to detect luteinizing hormone and estrone-3-glucuronide 90% of the time.

 This test can be used in multiple ways.
 A few drops of urine can be added to the test device tip.
 Alternatively, the test device tip can be held in the urine stream.
 Finally, the test device tip can be dipped into a cup of urine.
 The test will indicate positive or negative results in about five minutes.

 Electronic fertility monitors

 A fertility monitor is an electronic device which may use various methods to assist the user with fertility awareness.
 A fertility monitor may analyze changes in hormone levels in urine, basal body temperature, electrical resistance of saliva and vaginal fluids, or a combination of these methods.
 These devices may assist in pregnancy achievement.
-However, at the moment there is insufficient evidence available to draw conclusions on the effectiveness of fertility monitoring on live births or pregnancies.
+An updated 2023 Cochrane review has found that the use of urine ovulation test probably improves life births in women under 40 but that further study on risk and benefits is needed on timed intercourse via the use of these test.